liaoherui/GDmicro/README.md

 ```
 Feature_file
 ------------
-This folder contains files used by the feature selection program and DAN model.
+This folder contains files used and files output by the feature selection program and DAN model.

 Graph_file
 -------------------------
-This folder contains files used in the graph construction process.
+This folder contains files used and files output in the graph construction process.

 final_predict_metrics.txt
 -------------------------